OLD STUFF BELOW

 I've Been Checking It Out, Now It's Broken!

 You'll notice at some point that the script blows up, and if you're observant (or lucky, as I was) you'll note that it's the apostrophes that make it blow up.
-So replace the line that says:# convert the contents to plain text
+So replace the line that says:

 txtnote = %x{echo '#{note}'|textutil -stdin -convert txt -stdout}